Blog Main Image

 Compliance touches every part of the merchant onboarding journey, so any automation needs to be built with that in mind from the start.
 The basics:

-- Clear audit trails: Every action taken must be recorded and stored securely — regulators will want to see it.
+• Clear audit trails: Every action taken must be recorded and stored securely because regulators will expect a complete audit trails.

 1. Use Dynamic, Logic-Based Application Forms